mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1A-ContosoWebStoreDemoAzureResources.md

 > Resource group

-The default of `ContosoPCI-BP` will be the name of the resource group where the solution will be deployed.
+The default of `ContosoPCI-BP-YYYYMMDD-HHMM` will be the name of the resource group where the solution will be deployed.

 > Suffix

 `Blueprint` will be used as an identifier in the deployment of the solution.
 In a production environment, this can be any character or identifier, such as a business unit name.

 ## (Optional) Using a custom host name